Ddjalex/ET-FOOD/replit.md

 The server is built with **Node.js and Express.js**, providing RESTful APIs and WebSocket support.
 It utilizes **PostgreSQL with Drizzle ORM** for database operations, Replit Auth for authentication with `connect-pg-simple` for session management, and Multer for file uploads.
 A dedicated service layer separates business logic for orders, drivers, and restaurants.

 ### Database Design
-**PostgreSQL** is the primary database, managed with **Drizzle ORM**.
-Key schema decisions include enum-based user roles, PostGIS point types for geospatial data, status-based order management, and local file system storage for uploads.
-PostgreSQL also backs session management for authentication.
+**MongoDB** is the primary database, managed with **Mongoose ODM**.
+The database contains existing production data including restaurants (Flavour cafe, Rich Cafe, WINA JUICE, Habesha Restaurant, etc.), users, orders, menu items, and driver information.
+Key schema features include location-based data for restaurants and drivers, order status management, and comprehensive user role system.

 ### Telegram Integration
 The platform deeply integrates with Telegram via a **Telegraf.js** bot, featuring role-specific modules for customers and drivers.
 Complex interactions are handled through **React-based Telegram Mini Web Apps**, and real-time order updates are delivered via bot notifications.